Important Announcements

 Variable interest rates are tied to an index and change annually if the index changes.
 The rates are based on the 91-Day T-Bill and 1-Year Constant Maturity Treasury Yield.

-Variable interest rates are adjusted annually effective July 1.
+Variable interest rates can be adjusted annually effective July 1.